Amangupta-05002/Amangupta-05002/README.md

 ### 🎯 Career Objective

-To begin my professional journey as a **Data Analyst / Business Analyst**, where I can leverage analytical skills, data visualization, and problem-solving abilities to create measurable business value.
+To begin my professional journey as a **Data Analyst or Junior Web Developer**, where I can apply analytical thinking, data visualization, and application development skills to solve real-world business problems and deliver measurable value.

 ---